n7s/inkling/README.md

 # Inkling

 A simple stand-alone webapp to showcase all the beautiful letters of a font (specifically the glyphs of any letter, mark, punctuation, symbol or number).
 Just a hint of the various letterforms that typeface designers and script engineers have built together (see the [definition of inkling](https://en.wiktionary.org/wiki/inkling)).
 It uses `opentype.js` along with `unicode-name|script|block.js` and does not require an active connection.
 Any fonts will stay local and not be uploaded to a server.
+You might like to try some [fonts featured on this showcase](https://openfontlicense.org/ofl-fonts).

 ## How to use Inkling